 What is an order confirmation email?

-Order confirmation emails are emails sent soon after someone makes an online purchase.
-Some brick-and-mortar brands send order confirmation emails after in-store purchases, but for the sake of this post, we’ll be focusing our attention on emails primarily from eCommerce retailers.
+An order confirmation email is a transactional email that is sent soon after someone makes an online purchase.
+Some brick-and-mortar brands send order confirmation emails after in-store purchases, but for the sake of this post, we’ll be focusing our attention on order confirmation emails primarily from eCommerce retailers.

 Order confirmation emails are usually sent between five and 60 minutes after purchase and we’ll talk more about timing later in this guide.